S3 / Client / put_object

 HTTP Host header syntax

-Directory buckets - The HTTP Host header syntax is Bucket_name.s3express-az_id---region.amazonaws.com.rproxy.goskope.com.
+Directory buckets - The HTTP Host header syntax is Bucket-name---s3express-zone-id---region-code.amazonaws.com.rproxy.goskope.com.

 For more information about related Amazon S3 APIs, see the following: